clojurists-together/clojuriststogether.org/content/news/2024/2024 March Short Term Project Updates.md

 Finally, an important part of this early stage has simply been the necessary preparation for the second half, where the lion&rsquo;s share of our contribution is expected to be felt (particularly now that no more deliveries of small people are expected :) ).
 Such preparation has largely focused on learning and documenting the internal code structure, opening channels with the official Wolfram team and opening issues: both existing bugs and enhancements highlighted by test use cases.

 In the short term, we plan to release wolframite-1.0.0-alpha very soon so that the next stage of development can benefit from community feedback.
-This should happen as soon as we finalize some getting started materials.
+This should happen as soon as we finalize some "getting-started" materials.
 These will be aimed at two target groups: Clojure developers interested in data science, and Mathematica / Wolfram users who would benefit from using the algorithms from Clojure (a real programming language!).